tangentsoft/pidp8i/HACKERS.md

     The user choosed whether to run `make mediainstall` by hand to overwrite all of this.

-*   <b>`doc`</b> - Documentation files not immediately important enough
-    to a new user of the software that they must be at the top level of the project tree.
+*   <b>`doc`</b> - Documentation files sufficiently unimportant to a new user of the software that they need not be at the top level of the project tree.
+Such files can wait for new users to discover them.

     Fossil's [embedded documentation][edoc] feature allows us to present the contents of `doc` to web site users all but indistinguishably from a wiki page.
 Why are there two different ways to achieve the same end, and how do we decide which mechanism to use?

-    The rule is simple: is a given document's change history is tied to the history of the PiDP-8/I project itself, it goes in `doc`, else it goes in the wiki.
-When checking out older versions of the PiDP-8/I software, you expect to roll back to contemporaneous versions of the project documentation, which is what happens to files in `doc` but not to the wiki documents.
+    The rule is simple: if a given document's change history is tied to the history of the PiDP-8/I project itself, it goes in `doc`, else it goes in the wiki.
+When checking out older versions of the PiDP-8/I software, you expect to roll back to contemporaneous versions of the project documentation, which is what happens to all files stored in the repository, including those in `doc`, but this does not happen to the wiki documents.
 The wiki always presents the most current version, no matter what version you have locally checked out.

     (Fossil's wiki feature behaves much like Wikipedia: it keeps change history for wiki documents, but it always presents the most recent version unless you manually go poking around in the history to pull